kinvolk/bpf-exercises/README.md

 ## Requirements

 A Linux system with a recent kernel (v4.15 or newer) and Docker installed.
+You can either use the Vagrant box or ask us for a preconfigured VM in the cloud (for example to avoid a corporate proxy).

 Build the used Docker container with: